 Many times when a baby is fussy or cranky, his discomfort is chalked up to “teething.”
-But the truth is, we don’t know that much about what teething really feels like for a baby because they can’t tell us and because they may cry for any number of reasons.
-All we know is that some babies don’t seem to be bothered at all by teething, while others scream bloody murder when a new little pearly white is making its first appearance.
+However, the truth is that we don’t know that much about what teething really feels like for a baby because they can’t tell us and because they may cry for any number of reasons.
+All we know is that some babies don’t seem to be bothered at all by teething, while others scream incessantly when a new little pearly white is making its first appearance.

 As far as easing the pain, babies seem to gravitate toward two things: pressure and cold.
 Teething toys work well for pressure by giving little children something safe to chew on.
 But at times they will seem to chew on almost anything, whether it’s a toy or not – and that could mean the handle of a comb or hairbrush, the spout of a sippy cup, or Mom’s finger.
 In fact, if you’re willing, you can help them with a little gum massage: Wrap your finger in a clean gauze pad and put some gentle pressure on their gums to ease the pain.

-Cold stuff also seems to provide some relief.
+Cold also seems to provide some relief.
 Some chewy toys are designed to be placed in the refrigerator so they will be cold when the baby puts them in his mouth.
-Many moms also have luck with a frozen washrag that the baby can simply chew on, letting it get softer the more it gets chewed.
-Additionally, depending on the age of your baby, you can give her cold foods to soothe her mouth such as cold yogurt or applesauce.
+Many moms also have luck with a frozen washrag that the baby can simply chew on, letting it get softer the more it is chewed.
+Additionally, depending on the age of your baby, you can give her cold foods to soothe her mouth, such as cold yogurt or applesauce.